apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>the cron expression for schedule, the timezone is in UTC. see <a href="https://en.wikipedia.org/wiki/Cron">https://en.wikipedia.org/wiki/Cron</a>.</p>
+<p>The cron expression for the schedule.
+The timezone is in UTC.
+See <a href="https://en.wikipedia.org/wiki/Cron">https://en.wikipedia.org/wiki/Cron</a>.</p>
 </td>
 </tr>
 <tr>